malramsay64/phd-thesis/06_Melting_Behaviour/dynamic_analysis.md

 <!-- markdownlint-enable MD045 -->

 Steps showing the propagation of a defect within the p2gg crystal.
-The p2gg crystal is coloured green, the p2 crystal is coloured yellow and the liquid is coloured blue.
+The colouring of particles is according to the orientation.
-As the simulation progresses from (a) to (d), the defect propagates from right to left along a layer of the crystal.
+As the simulation progresses from (a) to (d), the defect in the middle layers of the crystal propagates from right to left.
+At each step, more of the particles have flipped from the four layers of the p2gg crystal to the two layers of the pg crystal.
-The time between the first and last frame is \num{5e2}, or 0.05 of the rotational relaxation time.
+The time between the first and last frame is \num{5e2}, or 1/20th of the rotational relaxation time.

 :::